Bookrage001/osc/resources/docs/getting-started.md

 Prebuilt binaries for Linux, Windows and OS X can be found on the [release](https://github.com/jean-emmanuel/open-stage-control/releases) page.

+Here are the available command-line switches.
+Note that when running without command-line switch, a launcher window will be spawn to help setting them.

 ```
 Options:
   -s, --sync      synchronized hosts (ip:port pairs) (osc messages sent by widgets will also be sent to these targets)